 The emrad project has grown.
 From a small start as a straightforward joint procurement opportunity, emrad has changed into a clinically led project with executive-level sponsorship; input and support from several key national groups; and international interest.

-We are also collaboratively exploring innovative technical systems to underpin the desire for a true cross-region 'view' of our services: not just describing how things are today, but looking to predict problems next week before they occur based on data trends.
+We are collaboratively deploying innovative technical systems to underpin the desire for a true cross-region 'view' of our services: not just describing how things are today, but looking to predict problems next week before they occur based on data trends.

-We are also starting to develop projects involving the wider clinical community- including remote access to urgent stroke imaging studies within our region.
+As a consortium we are keen to develop projects involving the wider clinical community.
+We are currently working with stroke physicians to improve remote access to urgent stroke imaging studies within our region.

 We are also exploring ways in which we can work with technologies at the cutting edge, to bring them in to wide use for clinicians and patients so they can have the largest possible benefit.